You are here

 2020-21 READ Act Reporting Requirements in UIP

 All districts must submit the new READ programming and assessment information by April 15, 2021, regardless of UIP flexibility (e.g., biennial flexibility, optional April window).
 The reporting expectations include reading assessments, core program, supplemental programs, and interventions for each school supporting K-3 students.
 Furthermore, professional development plan should be reported for schools accepting READ dollars and/or the Early Literacy Grant.
-For more detailed information, visit the UIP READ Act site.
+Steps to Access the READ Reporting Attachments in the UIP

 Comprehensive Literacy State Development Grant (CLSD)